umbraco/UmbracoDocs/Contribute/Style-Guide/index.md

 This rule will give a warning if you use either of these words in your text:

+- Simple
-- simple
+- Simply
-- just
+- Just
-- easily
+- Easily
-- actually
+- Actually

 ### Start lists with capital letters